 - Certified to ISO 9001/27001, Cyber Essentials or ITIL standard

 We strongly believe all of the above should be within any service from a managed IT provider.
-Without these, your business will be subject to slower responses and resolutions on tickets, unclear documentation around service and system processes, the provider’s employee dissatisfied causing a lax delivery of service, and no ongoing advice.
-It will create an environment pretty quickly for a dishonest, untrustworthy, and unhappy working relationship with your provider, where you feel there is always a constant battle.
+Without these, your business will be subject to slower responses and resolutions on tickets, unclear documentation around service and system processes, the provider’s employee dissatisfaction causing a lax delivery of service, and no ongoing advice.
+It’ll create an environment pretty quickly for a dishonest, untrustworthy, and unhappy working relationship with your provider, where you feel there’s always a constant battle.

-If after reviewing the list you realise your provider only delivers some of these, and worst-case scenario none of the above, you need to change your IT provider as they are not suitable to support your business now and into the future.
+If after reviewing the list you realise your provider only delivers some of these, and worst-case scenario none of the above, you need to change your IT provider as they’re not suitable to support your business now and into the future.

 5. The response time for tickets is prolonged

-I’m sure we all accept that there will be issues with IT from time to time.
+I’m sure we all accept that there’ll be issues with IT from time to time.
 And as per the usual process you call or email your provider to highlight the issue.
 The bigger problem is when it seems to take an unreasonable amount of time to receive a response.

 Does this resonate with your business?
 Time is now to change your IT provider before this level of service carries on hindering your business.